Vietnam Ethnology Museum - The Typical Symbol of Vietnamese Multiculture

 Rong house of Bana people

-Besides, there are also many other ethnic people’s house that you can discover below:
+Besides, there is also many other ethnic people’s house that you can discover below:

 - Things To Do in Hanoi in 2 Days